0z-cloud/vx/README.md

          cp -R $old_from_env $new_env_path
     ```

-- Done, now change the domain names and ports settings on your new cloud target childs from production environments, and deploy!
+- Done, now change the domain names and port settings on your new cloud child targets from production environments and deploy!

-### Create a new environment (API and target) by cloning some as parent:
+### Create a new environment (API and target) cloning some of them as parent:

-- Makes new inventories from scratch, with examples and descriptions about why we need those and for what
+- From scratch makes a new inventory with examples and a description of why they are needed and what for

        ./\!_mk_new_env.sh production vortex bare symlink bare setta vortex

-- Necessary input values to select your way to create a new environment, product, scale,
+- Required inputs to choose how to create a new environment, product, scale,
-  or during some migrate or update to your infrastructure.
+  or during a migration or upgrade of your infrastructure.

       1. inventory:

-          Parent inventory is must be specified, which be a donor for new inventory
+          You must specify the parent inventory that will be the donor for the new inventory.

       2. product:

-          Parent product is must be specified, which be a donor for new cloud-config
+          You must specify the parent product that will be the donor for the new cloud configuration.

       3. type cloud:

-          Parent cloud type is must be specified, like { vsphere / alicloud / bare / etc }
+          You must specify the type of parent cloud, for example {vsphere / alicloud / bare / etc}.

       4. run type:

-          Type of spawning the scratcher, from other repo, ways for choice {clone/symlink}
+          Type of spawning the scratcher, from other repo, ways for choice {clone/symlink}.

       5. type cloud:

-          Target cloud type is must be specified, such as like -
+          You must specify the type of target cloud, for example like -

-          { aws / azure / do / vcd / vsphere / yandex / gcp / alicloud / bare / etc }
+          { aws / azure / do / vcd / vsphere / yandex / gcp / alicloud / bare / etc }.

       6. inventory:

-          Target inventory is must be specified, -
+          You must specify the target inventory, -
-          which be a result of new inventory for cloud location
+          which is the result of the new inventory for the cloud location.

       7. product:

-          Target product is must be specified, which be a result for new cloud location
+          You must specify the target product, which is the result for the new cloud location.

 ### Code Cloud Liquid Coin Database

 * Localhost simple web integrated API Client overview: